 AWS Access Key ID: AKIAIGJOVD4EKYC5SIJA.
 You are submitting requests too quickly.
 Please retry your requests at a slower rate.

-A new RVer recently asked us how to plug their RV into a standard power outlet at their house so we decided to make a video about the basics of plugging different types of RVs into 20 30 and 50 amp electric outlets.
+How To Plug in an RV Using Dog Bones.
+A new RVer recently asked us how to plug their RV into a standard power outlet at their house.
+So we decided to make a video about the basics of plugging different types of RVs into 20 30 and 50 amp electric outlets.

-So larger RVs with 50 amp power plugs need adapters to step down there plug size if 50 amp service isn’t available.
-There are also RVs with 20 amp plugs and 30 amp plugs but since the two most common types of RV park pedestals offer outlets to accommodate both of those plugs the need to step up the size of an RVs plug isn’t as common but there could be times when you might need to.
-We’ve already shown you how to step any RV down to a 20 amp plug if you want to plug into a regular household outlet but we have occasionally visited parks with only 30 amp outlets.
+So larger RVs with 50 amp power plugs need adapters to step down their plug size if 50 amp service isn’t available.
+There are also RVs with 20 amp plugs and 30 amp plugs.
+But since the two most common types of RV park pedestals offer outlets to accommodate both of those plugs. the need to step up the size of an RVs plug isn’t as common.
+But there could be times when you might need to.
+We’ve already shown you how to step any RV down to a 20 amp plug if you want to plug into a regular household outlet.
+But we have occasionally visited parks with only 30 amp outlets.

 If your RV has a 20 amp plug and you want to stay at a park with 30 amp outlets only you’ll need to step up to a 30 amp plug.
 In 9 years of full-time RVing we’ve only stayed at one park that had only 50 amp outlets.
 But if you should find yourself in a park like that with a 30 amp plug on your RV you’ll need to step up to 50 amps.
 What if in the very unlikely event that you stay in a 50 amp only site with a 20 amp plug on your RV.
 You’ll need to step up twice by connecting these two dog bones together.

 The good news is that not only are dog bone adapters available at really reasonable prices from places like Camping World or Walmart.
 But you’ll find that RV parks sometimes sell them or lend them out with a refundable deposit.